bigbridge-nl/product-import/README.md

 Note 1: Magento has a long standing bug that does not allow you to specify title and price per store view, at least not via the backend.
 See [https://github.com/magento/magento2/issues/6165] This means that only global() is supported for the moment, not storeView().

-Note 2: Existing custom options will be replaced with these new ones.

 I will treat the simple and multiple value custom options separately.

 ### Simple

-Create the option.
+Create the options.
 Here are are examples with all possible simple types:

     $option1 = CustomOption::createCustomOptionTextField("inscription", true, 40);
     $option2 = CustomOption::createCustomOptionTextArea("note", true, 250);